9Lucky9/HeistItemFinder/README.md

 Tech stack
 .Net 7.0, WPF, MVVM, IoC, DI, Service layer, OpenCV, tesseract.

-**Credits**
+## Credits

-Thanks to people who made this projects that are used in my software:
+Thanks to people who made and contributed to this projects that are used in my software:

 **Copyright 2023 Rasmus**
 [Poe ninja](https://poe.ninja/)